Revealing Choice Bracketing: Testing choice bracketing

 \end{pred}

-BB-Mon requires that the subject chooses on the frontier of her aggregate budget set in a given decision.
-For a decision with two Walrasian budget sets with different price ratios, this implies that the DM makes an extreme allocation in at least one of the budgets.
-In the subdecision where good $i$ is relatively cheaper, she must exhaust the budget on good $i$, or consume none of good $i$ in the other subdecision.
-Otherwise, she forgoes the opportunity to consume more of each good.\footnote{For narrow bracketing, the equivalent condition requires that the subject consumes on the budget line.
-Since this is forced in our experimental implementation, we do not formally include it here.}
+BB-Mon requires that the subject chooses on the frontier of their aggregate budget set in a given decision.\footnote{Narrow bracketing predicts a similar condition at the part level.
+Our experimental implementation forces it to hold, so we do not formally include it here.}